silentninjabee/Farlight84_iOS_SDK/README.md

 # Farlight84_iOS_SDK

-The Farlight84 iOS SDK is a comprehensive dump of the Unreal Engine 4.25 game specifically designed for iOS 64-bit.
-The SDK corresponds to Game Version v1.14.3.1.401974.
+Farlight84 iOS SDK is a comprehensive dump of the Unreal Engine 4.25 game specifically designed for Apple iOS arm 64-bit.

-Important Note: Please be aware that not all Unreal Engine offsets have been fully determined, resulting in Class headers that require editing before they can be used.

     Key Features:
     'ida_funcs.py' Python Script: This SDK includes 'ida_funcs.py,' a Python script that facilitates the analysis of the SolarlandClient executable in IDA.
 By utilizing the scripts.json file, this script imports function names and addresses into IDA, streamlining the analysis process.

     Dumping Method:
     The provided dump was created using a modified version of the iOS_UE4Dumper available at https://github.com/MJx0/iOS_UE4Dumper.

+    Update Log:
+    - 16/6/2023: New Version for iOS is being pushed out with Update to the Global Offsets

-Update: Fixed the ida_funcs.py script.
-Confirmed working with "IDA - The Interactive Disassembler (Version 7.0.170914 macOS x86_64)"
+    - 03/6/2023: Fixed the ida_funcs.py script.
+Confirmed working with "IDA - The Interactive Disassembler (Version 7.0.170914
+    macOSx86_64)"